abiodunogboi-design/My_Portfolio_Project_1/README.md

 ### Key Individual KPIs Tracked:
 *   **Total Revenue Contributed:** Gross sales amounts generated per representative. (e.g., Chioma and Mary leading the floor at \$5.29M each).
-*   **Sales Records:** The total count of transactions finalized by each representative.
 *   **Daily Transaction Velocity:** The average number of client transactions a rep processes per day (ranging from 5.5 to 5.8).
 *   **Customer Satisfaction Score:** The average rating (out of 5) given by customers to that specific sales representative.